Trapezoid – Definition, Types, Properties, Examples, FAQs

 Looking to improve your math knowledge?
 Brighterly is here to help!

-As part of our knowledge base series on shapes, we’re exploring trapezoids shapes today.
+As part of our knowledge base series on shapes, we’re exploring trapezoids today.

-In this article, we’ll share the trapezoid meaning, the properties of trapezoids, different types of trapezoids, solved math problems and trapezoid practice problems.
+In this article, we’ll share the trapezoid meaning, the properties of trapezoid, different types of trapezoids, solved math problems and trapezoid practice problems.

-There are two definitions of a trapezoid, exclusive and inclusive.
+There are two types of trapezoid definition in geometry, exclusive and inclusive.

 Exclusive definition